Tenodru/Partyception-Serverside/README.md

 }
 ```
 This function checks for players who are still marked as "answering" or even "prestart" at the end of a round.
 By default, the game client will send either "correct", or "eliminated" at once a round ends - if a player is still marked as "answering" or "prestart", then their client was paused, stopped, or otherwise lost connection to the server, so we will eliminate them.

+### Other Contributions
+I also made edits and tweaks to various other functions and code as needed during the development process of the game.

+## Contributions and Breakdown - Victor